adrianberski/Machine_Learning_and_Statistics/README.md

 This project perform and explain clear and concise overview of the scikit-learn Python library and scipy.stats Python library.

 # Particular project`s description
-In this project I performed and explained the scikit-learn Python library and scipy.stats Python library.
+In this project I performed and explained the scikit-learn Python library and scipy.stats Python library (including an example hypothesis test using ANOVA).
 The goal is to is to ensure that I have achieved the learning outcomesof the module while also providing you with sample work to show prospective employers.